suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Any or all of these policies may be enabled at once.

+If the component index is set to True when a command is executed with a non-zero reporting policy, then the Reporting Engine MUST receive one Record for each Component, in the order expressed in the Components list.
+If the dependency index is set to True when a command is executed with a non-zero reporting policy, then the Reporting Engine MUST receive one Record for each Dependency, in the order expressed in the Dependencies list.

 SUIT does NOT REQUIRE a particular format of Records or Reports.
 SUIT only defines hints to the Reporting engine for which Records it should aggregate into the Report.

+For example, a system using DICE certificates MAY use instances of suit-send-sysinfo-success to construct its certificates.

 An OPTIONAL Record format, SUIT_Record is defined in {{full-cddl}}.
 It is encoded as a map, with the following elements.